-(if a violation is found the committee will then need to decide what an appropriate penalty is - a penalty must be given for all violations found.
-Section 28 (i) (1), UIL Constitution and Contest Rules.3 If the case being considered is an ELIGIBILITY matter involving CHANGING SCHOOLS FOR ATHLETIC PURPOSES, please refer to Section 443, UIL Constitution and Contest Rules, for options/penalties available.)
+(if a violation is found the committee will then need to decide what an appropriate penalty is -a penalty must be given for all violations found.
+Section 29 (i), UIL Constitution and Contest Rules.2)

-3 "The district executive committee shall enforce all rules contained in the UIL Constitution and Contest Rules.
+2 "The District Executive Committee shall enforce all rules contained in the UIL Constitution and Contest Rules.
 This includes assessing a penalty for every rule violation."
-Section 28 (i) (1), District Executive Committee, UIL Constitution and Contest Rules. (emphasis added).
+Section 28 (i), District Executive Committee, UIL Constitution and Contest Rules.

 "Because we found a violation and the UIL rules require that we give a penalty whenever such a finding is made, does any member of the committee wish to discuss what penalty is appropriate in this case?"
-(Allow time for committee to discuss - See Section 29 of the UIL Constitution and Contest Rules re-penalties the DEC may impose.
+(Allow time for committee to discuss - See Section 29 of the UIL Constitution and Contest Rules repenalties the DEC may impose.
 Note that the penalties vary depending on the violator and the violation found.)